evarun22/Earthquakes-Data-Visualization/README.md

 * 4 November 2020 - Completed Project and improvisations along the way
   * 2 and 3 November 2020 - Improved the plots and make the visualizations more appeaing and interactive

+## Data Cleaning
+Data has been cleaned using Python and the code and the new cleaned dataset have been uploaded to this repository.
+After cleaning, the dataset now has the following features:
+* Country
+* Continent
+* Day
+* Month
+* Year

 ## Visualizations
 * Plot 1: